fitmewell/xpt-r/README.md

-Here's an English README template that incorporates and explains your example code:

----
 # XPT File Reader (Async Rust)

 A high-performance asynchronous SAS XPT file parser implemented in Rust, supporting both basic and multi-byte encodings.